-We’re the only foreigners aboard a return bus to Padang.
-Every seat is filled and the driver’s helper, who has the intellect of a pond plant, jams more bodies into the isles using splintered wooden boxes as seats.
-We cuss the bus for its thick cigarette-smoky air, and a horrid music blasting so loud it necessitates fashioning earplugs, or more accurately ear putty, from wads of saliva-moistened toilet paper taken from a disturbing bathroom that smells more like a skunk room!
+Every seat is filled on the bus back to Padang, but the driver’s helper, who seems to have all the intellect of a pond plant, jams dozens more bodies into the isle using splintered wooden boxes as seats.
+We are the only foreigners aboard, and cuss the bus for its thick cigarette-smoky air and the migraine-inducing music blasting so loud it necessitates us fashioning earplugs, or more accurately ear putty, from wads of saliva-moistened toilet paper taken from a disturbing lavatory smelling like it’s been sprayed by a skunk!

-Happily back on the island of Bali, we head straight for the oasis of Suji Bungalows; away from Kuta’s bat-shit crazy streets, where a swamp of sellers lured by our wallets, try desperately to foist their goods on us.
-In one 30 second span touts try to sell us a watch, a pineapple, and an elephant.
-At other times they badger us to buy perfume, transport, yo-yos, drinks, puppet ducks, and drugs.
-Sellers here simply don’t know ‘NO’.
+Happily back on the island of Bali, we head straight for the quiet oasis of Suji Bungalows.
+This is to escape Kuta’s bat-shit crazy streets, where lured by our wallets, sellers with the tenacity of a leech desperately try foisting goods on us that include: perfume, transport, yo-yos, puppet ducks, and drugs.
+In one 30 second span we’re badgered to buy a watch, a pineapple, and an elephant!
+Sellers here simply do not know ‘NO’.

-Bumping into a Swiss couple we met in Sumatra, we catching up on our travels and then decide to travel north together.
-In Ubud village we stay at a calming spot called Artini II’s, where meticulous grounds staff actually cut the grass with scissors!
+Bumping into a Swiss couple we met in Sumatra, we catch up on our travels and decide to travel north together.
+In Ubud village our lodging is at a calming spot called Artini II’s, where meticulous grounds staff actually cut the grass with scissors!
 When I cheekily ask if they do haircuts with a lawnmower, the guy looks at me totally baffled; much like a frog who’s suddenly found himself relocated in the desert.

-Our happy hour ritual out on the porch involves a few ‘Arak Attacks’ made from an alarmingly potent and less than swell swill called Arak.
-Cute little sticky-toed chichak geckos with distinctive “chuck chuck chuck” calls scamper about the walls feasting on pesky mosquitos, sporadically joined by a larger cousin called a Tokek gecko distinctively voicing a loud and repetitive “Ech-Oh” sound.
-This never fails to bring a chuckle, as their call diminishes in volume after each of the ech-ohs, until the lyrical lizard’s lungs finally run completely out of air on or about the seventh repetition, and we’re left with only an ‘ech’.
+Our happy hour ritual on the porch involves a few ‘Arak Attacks’ made from a kick-ass local moonshine called Arak.
+It is distilled from palm flowers, with an alcohol percentage ranging from 20 to 50%.
+Cute little sticky-toed chichak geckos with distinctive “chuck chuck chuck” calls scamper about the walls feasting on pesky mosquitos, and are sporadically joined by a larger cousin called a Tokek gecko.
+This gargantuan gecko distinctively voices a repetitive “Ech-Oh” sound which never fails to bring a chuckle as their call diminishes in volume after each of the ech-ohs, until the lyrical lizard’s lungs finally leak out the last of their air on or about the seventh repetition; leaving us with only an abbreviated ‘ech’.

-Christine and I have savored cycling through scenic rice fields and villages, stopping occasionally to make purchases so large that a delicate circus balancing act is required to remain upright pedaling back.
-The four of us also rent a van to explore the island, stopping at places including Candidasa, Bedugal, Singaraja, Kintamani, Lake Batur, and Bug Bug.
+Christine and I take pleasure in cycling through the scenic rice fields and villages, stopping occasionally to make purchases so large that a delicate circus balancing act is required to remain upright pedaling back.
+The four of us decide to rent a van to further explore the island, and our stops include Candidasa, Bedugal, Singaraja, Kintamani, Lake Batur, and Bug Bug.
 How could anyone not just love a village called Bug Bug?

 Finally, Desmond’s cooked corpse puts in its long awaited appearance; escorted by the rest of our lavish banquet which blankets the table.
-Just as we’re about to grub down the power goes out plunging us into darkness, but not to worry, the lovely staff scurry off to round up candles for our devouring of the delectable ‘Desmond’.
-Our romantic candle-lit dinner under the indigo sky cluttered with brilliant stars is the perfect conclusion to our gratifying days in beautiful Bali; our all-time favorite Indonesian island.
+Just as we’re about to grub down the power goes out, plunging us into darkness, but not to worry, the lovely staff scurries off to round up some candles.
+Finally we see the light, and attack the delectable ‘Desmond’ like piranhas coming off of a fast!
+Devouring our romantic candle-lit dinner under an indigo sky cluttered with brilliant stars is the perfect conclusion to our gratifying days in beautiful Bali; our all-time favorite Indonesian island.